akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 You have 2 possibilities to develop this action:

-* The simplest but less automatic way is that, in your connector configuration, Julia and Peter have previously declared the exhaustive list of text attributes to be translated (by product family).
-Then, your connector has to consult this list according to the family.
+* The simplest but less automatic way is that, directly in your connector configuration, Julia and Peter declare the exhaustive list of text attributes to be translated (by product family).
+Then, your connector has to consult this list one family at a time.
 * The other way is that your connector can analyze the PIM product families to determine which attributes have a "text" type and can be translated (check that the attribute is "localizable" too).

 :::info